 Jude Ellis has always been a keen sports fan and has represented her country in two different spots – rowing and women’s rugby.
 Jude was 21 when she first picked up an oar and was in her second year at Lincoln University.
 Once she discovered rowing she was hooked, and went on to represent New Zealand in three World Championships.

 A sports psychologist and executive development consultant, Lawrence has been successful working in the areas of organisational psychology, organisational behaviour, systems thinking and accelerated learning.

 Linda Clark was one of New Zealand’s most influential journalists and interviewers when in 2006 she retired from Radio New Zealand’s Nine to Noon programme to take up studying for a law degree.
 A long time political editor, she is still in demand as a political commentator.
-These days she combines part-time study and working as a consultant with work at one of Wellington’s largest public law firms.
+These days she works at one of Wellington’s largest public law firms.
 Her clients include some of the country's biggest corporates and state owned enterprises.

 ‘The Minstrel’ has been a full time professional singer and songwriter for many years.
 He started in pubs and clubs but now works exclusively for corporate clients.
 As an entertainer he specialises in music from the 60’s and 70’s and his material includes quiet background ambient music (Simon & Garfunkel, Cat Stevens etc) through to full-blown dance music.
 He is recognised for his “sweet” vocals and he has sophisticated backing on mini disc so he sounds like a full band.